What State Has The Lowest Gas Prices In 2025?

 Source: Gas prices US | Weekly gas price averages: 2018-2025

-Gas Price Trends Across the United States in 2025
+Average Gas Price Trends Across U.S. States in 2025

 During 2025, the United States experienced decreasing fuel costs because oil expenses lowered and vehicles became more fuel-efficient.
 The national fuel price stands at $3.27 per gallon on April 3rd, 2025, making it the highest price point this year.
 But last week, it registered $3.13, while the yearly 2025 average stands at $3.10 per gallon.